 - helping to identify potential mineral and energy resources at a broad regional scale, not at a local property scale

 This visionary project can only be achieved with the involvement of many government and research organisations.
 AusLAMP is led by Geoscience Australia in conjunction with the State and Northern Territory geological surveys, universities, and other research organisations.
-The long-period MT instruments are co-funded by AuScope (a non-profit company funded by the Australian Government under the National Collaborative Research Infrastructure Strategy (NCRIS)) and accessed through the ANSIR national earth-sounding instrument pool.
+The long-period MT instruments are co-funded by AuScope and accessed through the ANSIR national earth-sounding instrument pool.
+Both AuScope and ANSIR organisations are funded by the Australian Government under the National Collaborative Research Infrastructure Strategy (NCRIS).
 The field data are acquired by these portable instruments on a half degree grid spacing (approximately 55km) during a deployment of about one-month to achieve maximum data and image to the base of the lithosphere (the rigid upper plate of the Earth).
 The acquisition phase of AusLAMP is expected to take several years to complete.